Disclaimer: I don't own HP or any of the trademarked stuff.

 "Keep hold of your owl and broomstick, and place a finger on the Portkey."

 After a glance at Snape, Harry did so.
-There was a jerk behind his navel and his finger was suddenly glued to the book, his hands seized around his broomstick and Hedwig's cage.
-He felt his feet leave the ground, and he knew that he was leaving Privet Drive behind, but he still had no idea where he was going...
+There was a jerk behind his navel and his finger was suddenly glued to the book.
+His hands seized around his broomstick and Hedwig's cage, and he found himself unable to let go of any of it.
+He felt his feet leave the ground and he knew that he was leaving Privet Drive behind, but he still had no idea where he was going...